title

 WAR against JAPAN, 1942-45 (8 of 8)

 The Japanese had been training for guerrilla warfare against the Americans, and resorting to guerrilla warfare was still on the mind of the vice chief of staff of the Japanese Army, Lieutenant General Kawabe Torashiro, when he met the Americans in preparation for surrender in August.
-But the U.S. policy of allowing Hirohito to remain on his throne and a "soft" occupation of Japan by the U.S. were keeping the option of guerrilla warfare remote.
-Largely the nation of Japan was to accept that they had been defeated and were acquiring a readiness to endure at least some of the humiliation that this entailed.
-In their civil wars, the Japanese had experienced many defeats, and Japan's military and emperor were able to draw from a code that covered defeat as well as victory.
+But the US allowing Hirohito to remain on his throne and a "soft" occupation of Japan by the US were keeping the option of guerrilla warfare remote.
+Largely the nation of Japan was to accept that they had been defeated.
+The nation was acquiring a readiness to endure at least some of the humiliation involved.
+In their civil wars the Japanese had experienced many defeats, and Japan's military and emperor were able to draw from a code that covered defeat as well as victory.
 This code held that the manly thing to do was to leave everything to the victor and to trust the enemy commander.
-There would be no guerrilla warfare, saving Americans from a bloody occupation struggle – unlike the Israelis were to experience against the Palestinians early in the twenty-first century.
+There would be no guerrilla warfare and no bloody occupation struggle by the Americans.

 On September 2, aboard the battleship Missouri in Tokyo Bay, representatives of Japan met with the Allies to sign the surrender.
 One of them, Admiral Tomioka, wondered over the lack of signs of contempt from the Americans for him and his fellow defeated Japanese.